akerbabber/weth10repo/README.md

 ## Mitigation

 To mitigate this vulnerability, developers should carefully consider their use of reentrancy guards and ensure that all relevant functions are protected.
-As a community, it's important that we continue to share information and best practices to build a more secure and reliable blockchain ecosystem.
+One approach is to use the "check-set-transact" pattern, which involves checking a condition, setting a state variable, and then executing the desired transaction.
+This can help ensure that the state is correctly updated before any external calls are made, reducing the risk of reentrancy attacks.

 ## How to run tests